gai4se/LLM4SE/README.md

 | 2020 |    3   |

 ## Considered Venues
-Powered by an automation tool, mainteners routinary check for new program repair papers that appear in the venues below:
+Powered by an automation tool, mainteners routinary check for new LLM4SE papers that appear in the venues below:

 ### Conferences
 - Software Engineering Domain: